sroeschus/sroeschus.github.io/content/posts/ksm_smart_scan/index.md

 | 4                  | 8         |
 | 8                  | 8         |

+If a page has been de-duplicated the counter is reset.

 The optimization helps with CPU and memory resource comsumption.
-Workloads have shown a reduction in page scan of up to 35%.
+Workloads have shown a reduction in page scans of up to 35%.
 This has resulted in 20% less CPU consumption.
 This is very application dependent and your findings might be different.